midl-dev/midl-website.github.io/staas.md

 Proof of stake blockchains have inflation.
 Token holders must take action for their assets to grow: they must put them at stake on the network.

-Let us go through the different options that a token holder has today.
+Let us go through the different options.

 <p class="img-in-blog">
 <img src="/img/services/Alice.png" height="400px"/>